 When a tenant or tenant’s visitors damage a rented house or apartment, the tenant must pay for the repair.
 The landlord does not have to pay for it.
 A tenant does not need to pay for damage caused by regular wear and tear, e.g. fading carpets.

 Letting the landlord in

 Landlords can ask to see the rented house or apartment, and may even want to come once a month.
 Landlords must give a letter to the tenant 24 hours before they come.
 The letter must state when the landlord is coming at a time between 8 a.m. and 9 p.m. and why he or she is coming.
-Then the landlord can come in without permission only if there is an emergency — for example, a fire or a broken water pipe.
+Landlords may enter at the time provided in the letter.
+An exception to this rule is in cases of emergency — for example, a fire or a broken water pipe.

 The Residential Tenancy Branch (RTB) can help you resolve your dispute with the landlord.
 The RTB website has information about how to resolve disputes on your own, or how to apply for dispute resolution; however, there will be a fee if you apply to have the dispute resolved through the Resolution Tenancy Branch.

 The RTB recommends that tenants and landlord try to communicate to work out their differences and come to an agreement.
 Discussions about the tenancy agreement and issues that come up will ensure understanding and help build a good landlord and tenant relationship.

 They recommend these tips for the best outcome:

 If the situation isn’t urgent and you can’t agree, it might be helpful to take a break for a day or two, or get someone to help mediate, like a mutual friend or an advocate.

 IMPORTANT: This page provides legal information, not legal advice.
 If you need legal advice consult a lawyer.

 Google Translate may not be 100% accurate.